Downtown Madison Welcomes Shoppers

 Volunteer community and UW-Madison choral groups and dancers will stroll State Street and the Capitol Square--and even hop on the trolley--to carol and perform for shoppers on Saturdays in December.
-Performances start at 11 am at the Madison Children's Museum (MCM, 100 N. Hamilton St.) and at 1 pm in the Madison
+Performances start at 11 am and at noon at the Madison Children's Museum (MCM, 100 N. Hamilton St.) and at 1 pm in the Madison

 Museum of Contemporary Art Lobby (MMoCA, 227 State Street).

 (All performances kick off at the time and museum lobby indicated below, before groups begin strolling around State Street and the Capitol